 12. Pack liquids in something waterproof

 You might want to consider packing liquids like shampoo or insect repellent in a waterproof bag.
-Differences in air pressure or just being squashed by other luggage could cause them to leak.
+Differences in air pressure on your flight, or just being squashed by other luggage, could cause them to leak.
 And you don’t want shampoo all over your clothes, right?
 You could even use a water-tight box for all your liquids, to give them more protection from being squeezed.
 If you’re using shampoo bars (like these from Earth Rhythm), on the other hand, you can just carry them in your hand luggage.

 13. Keep your hand luggage light in case of long layovers

 If you have a long layover as part of your journey (or you have a long way to walk during your layover), try and keep your hand luggage light.
 Carrying a heavy bag or backpack around can be really tiring, especially if you’re already tired from your journey.
 Just pack the essentials, and you won’t find yourself bowed under your bag’s weight while trudging endlessly through airports like Dubai or Frankfurt.